6. Web Applications Vulnerabilities and Countermeasures - Part 2¶

 - Regenerate session IDs after a successful login.

-- Perform additional checks on the server side to verify the user’s identity:
+- Perform additional checks on the server side to verify the user’s identity:- Is the same IP address used in previous requests?

 - But IP addresses can be spoofed, and also it may create problems for users who use VPNs.